 We arrived back at the hotel by 4 a.m. and—thanks to all those shots of vodka—thought it would be an amazing idea to get room service (although my credit card charge the next morning said otherwise…).
 But, I was able to finally try poutine for the first time!
 It’s a popular traditional Canadian dish that consists of fries and cheese curds topped with a light gravy—the perfect drunken and artery-clogging late-night snack.

 So that pretty much wraps up my impromptu weekend trip to Toronto!
-After a hurried brunch at Over Easy and parting ways with dearest Buky, the lengthy bus ride home was rainy and uneventful, and I slowly had to face the reality of my 7:30 a.m. meeting the next day (brb, crying).
+After a hurried brunch and parting ways with dearest Buky, the lengthy bus ride home was rainy and uneventful, and I slowly had to face the reality of my 7:30 a.m. meeting the next day (brb, crying).
 Had I not left so early, I’d have definitely loved to visit the Royal Ontario Museum and geek out there for a few hours.
 Oh well, there’s always next time!

 I’ve truly fallen in love with this beautiful and fascinating city, and already can’t wait to visit again.
 The most amazing part, in my opinion?
 It’s the most diverse city in the world, with 60% of the population speaking another language besides English or French!
 Toronto’s rich diversity and multiculturalism can truly be felt everywhere—from the people you meet along the way to the endless variety of ethnic neighborhoods, markets and restaurants.
 I’m so incredibly thankful for the kindness and hospitality the Canadian people showed toward us during our entire stay.
 And yes, Canadians sure love to poke fun at their American neighbors and have a lot to say about our terrible healthcare and president!